Insert Records Into a Table using SQL

 Insert Records Into the Table using SQL

-The query below can be used to insert the 4 records into the ‘product’ table (note that you should not place a comma after the closing bracket of the last value):
+The query below can be used to insert the 4 records into the ‘product‘ table:

 INSERT INTO product (product_id, product_name, price)